Reactive Programming: What & Why? — Part IV: The eCommerce Integration Case

 Expanding to multi-channel sales is critical in eCommerce.
 Selling across different platforms results in as much as 3X the engagement as selling on a single channel.
 Multi-channel sales rely on synchronized data so it requires each eCommerce platform to communicate with each other in as close to real time as possible.
 Check out this Anchor…

-I thought Id share this Popupsmart blog article on 3 essential B2B SaaS KPIs to follow.
+We thought we’d share this blog article on 3 essential B2B SaaS KPIs to follow.
 For most SaaS products and services, their most significant expense is the cost of acquiring a new customer.
 An excellent way to reduce this expense is by channeling resources and efforts into acquisition channels with the highest return.
-At…
+At Itembase,…

 5 Customer Acquisition Channels for B2B Apps